darktable-org/dtdocs/content/module-reference/processing-modules/surface-blur.md

 # module controls

 radius
-: The spacial extent of the gaussian blur.
+: The spatial extent of the gaussian blur.

 red, green, blue
 : The blur intensity for each of the RGB channels.